Mike Claffey 312.744.0707 Michael.firstname.lastname@example.org

 Since 2011, Chicago has installed 115 miles of barrier and buffer protected bicycle lanes and has 300 miles of on-street bikeways and off-street trails.

-Divvy, which has played a key role in earning Chicago the title of Bicycling Magazine’s Best City for Biking in America in 2016, completed its second major expansion last year.
-The system added 85 new bike stations and pushed its boundaries to serve new neighborhoods on the South and West Sides of the city.
+Divvy, which has played a key role in earning Chicago the title of Bicycling Magazine’s Best City for Biking in America in 2016, completed a third expansion in 2017.
 Divvy now has more than 580 stations and 5,800 bikes available.
 Stations within Chicago’s city limits serve nearly two-thirds of the city’s population and cover more than 100 square miles.

-Participants in the two-hour long classes running from 6-to-8 p.m. will receive a free helmet, courtesy of Blue Cross Blue Shield.
+Participants in the two-hour long bike-riding classes will receive a free helmet, courtesy of Blue Cross Blue Shield.
 The classes are also open to children if space is available, however, children under 16 are required to provide their own bike, as Divvy does not allow riders under 16.
+Riders under 5’4” may also feel more comfortable on a smaller bike if they can bring one.

-From June 12 – August 28, the classes will alternate between two locations: the Chicago Center for Green Technology, 445 N. Sacramento Boulevard, and Kennedy King College, 710 W. 65th Street.
-In addition to the schedule and details posted at www.chicagocompletestreets.org, the Learn to Ride program is also being promoted by Slow Roll Chicago and other community partners.
+From June 11 - August 25, the classes will alternate between three locations: the Chicago Center for Green Technology, 445 N Sacramento; Kennedy King College, 710 W. 65th St; and Seward Park, 375 W. Elm Street.
+The schedule and details are posted at www.chicagocompletestreets.org.

 Chicago Center for Green Technology

 You must RSVP to attend a class so we can be sure that we have enough instructors available.
-To RSVP any time before the class, call 312-744-8147
+To RSVP any time before the class, email email@example.com or call 312.744.8147.

-For more information, see the FAQ at: https://www.cityofchicago.org/city/en/depts/cdot/provdrs/bike.html
+For more information, see the FAQ at: - Bicycling Ambassadors Learn To Ride 2018

 Divvy is Chicagoland’s bike share system, giving Chicago, Evanston, and Oak Park residents and visitors access to nearly 6,000 bikes at 580 stations across the region.
 Divvy is North America’s largest bike share system based on service area, thanks in part to the support and sponsorship of Blue Cross Blue Shield of Illinois.
 Divvy riders recently surpassed more than 10 million trips taken since the system’s launch in 2013.
 For more information and a map of station locations, visit DivvyBikes.com.